 Is it Safe for Whales, Dolphins, and Porpoises?

 It can get crowded in the Salish Sea with whale-watching tours, but the large tour operators are careful in keeping strict rules on how they act around marine mammals.

 They follow local regulations, which include not getting too close to the whales.
-Federal regulations indicate that boats stay 200 yards away while keeping their path clear and free of disturbances for 400 yards.
+Federal laws indicate that boats stay 200 yards away while keeping their path clear and free of disturbances for 400 yards.